HewlettPackard/hpe-grafana-clusterview-panel/README.md

 * None - Don't do any merging.
 If any duplicates exist, the most recent value from the query is used.
 * Max - Maximum value of all duplicates.
 * Min - Minimum value of all duplicates.
-* Avg - The average of all duplicates.
 * Last - The most recent value is used.
 This requires a Timestamp Field to be selected.

 #### Timestamp Field